-Marijuana, Inc. Cash Hyde Foundation & Medical Marijuana
+Marijuana, Inc. supports the Medical Marijuana industry and The Cash Hyde Foundation

 —>*47 kids are diagnosed with cancer each day and 7 kids will die.
 Only 3% of all money raised for cancer research goes to pediatric cancer.
 In 2010 Cashy recieved Chemotherapy developed in 1976 and in 2011 Cashy recieved Radiation developed in the early part of 1980.
 Cancer is a multi Billion dollar industry annually and kills nearly 1,800 each day.
 Americas Terrorist is cancer and the individuals who dictate to us what medicines and foods we can consume.<—